jnicholls/binance-api/README.md

 # binance-api
-An async, type-safe Rust library for the Binance Spot and Futures APIs.
+An async, strongly-typed Rust library for the Binance Spot and Futures APIs.

 This library is a personal project that I have decided to release publicly.
 There is a lot to do! *Please consider it __experimental__ at this time.*